sharduul/chalk/_drafts/2019-10-8-how-to-make-passive-income.md

 ---
 layout: post
 title: "How to make passive income?
 More importantly - WHY?"
-description: "Comprehensive guide on making passive income.
+description: "Comprehensive guide on how to start making passive income.
 All the passive income strategies will be relevant in year 2020 too."
 tags: [personal-finance, passive-income]
 # og_image: "posts/acorns-reviews.png"
 ---